 Rishi Opel, Writer and Director of The Grind, discusses the making of the film

-I then wrote a short story which evolved into a twenty page treatment.
-From the treatment I wrote the script of a short film titled Young, Armed & Dangerous with the concept of Mean Streets in mind, but with different characters & a different story arc.
+I wrote a short story which evolved into a twenty page treatment in around 2001.
+From the treatment I wrote the script of a short film titled ‘Young, Armed and Dangerous’ with the concept of Mean Streets in mind, but with different characters and a different story arc.
 A reinvention if you like.

-Hopefully my short Young, Armed & Dangerous will be released as one of the extras on the DVD.
 Once the short was completed, I showed it to various people and many of them enjoyed it and felt that it could be developed into a feature.

 I always wanted to direct a feature, but I knew I didn't have enough experience to direct one, so I tried to get as much experience as I could by working on my friends films, sometimes for free when I was working on shorts at the London International Film School, as well as working on bigger budget films until I felt ready to make my feature.

-Once I felt ready I began writing the treatment & from this I wrote the feature length script titled Young, Armed & Dangerous, which then changed to The Grind.The whole movie was hugely influential.
+The whole movie was hugely influential.
 In terms of the characters, you felt for Charlie when he had to look out for Johnny Boy and deal with Tony about Johnny Boy’s debts.

-It was personal piece of work.
+It was a personal piece of work.
 Harvey Keitel is Scorsese on screen, a young Italian American struggling with responsibility, guilt over sex, confusion about what God wants from him and how to be a good person.
 Technically Mean Streets is brilliant, from the hand held camera work, use of colour in the lighting through to the music… using classical, pop and rock.

-The title changed to The Grind because there were concerns by the producers that the title was not suitable for the film and the public would think that a film titled Young, Armed & Dangerous would have been an action packed film as opposed to a urban drama.
+The title changed to The Grind because there were concerns that the title was not suitable for the film and the public would think that a film titled ‘Young, Armed and Dangerous’ would have been an action packed film as opposed to an urban drama.
+Overall I believe the title is very suitable for the film as it portrays the characters lives and also works as the name of the nightclub.

 Once I had a version of the script I was happy with I decided to start crewing.
 I had known Paul Young (Co-Producer) for a number of years and we were always talking about movies.
 Paul Young read the treatment and the script.
 He felt it was an excellent concept and he wanted to produce.